Doctor Who spinoffs: Video

 In 1998 a video was released called Lust in Space in which the "Time Assizes" (Time Lords) put Doctor Who on trial for sexism.
 If it is found to be sexist, then it will be removed from history.
 None of the actors who had played the part of the Doctor took part.
 The "evidence" for the trial consists of short clips of interviews of some of the Doctor's female companions.
 Katy Manning (Jo Grant) and Sophie Aldred (Ace) are brought through time and space to testify in court.
 Former writers and producers such as Terrance Dicks and John Nathan-Turner are cross examined through video interviews on their part in making the show "sexist".
 There are no clips from Doctor Who in the video.
 In 2008 the BBV film Zygon: When Being You Just Isn't Enough was released.
 It features Zygons.

-BBV is also known for a number of productions that, while not using any elements from the show itself, tell a similar style of story and feature ex-Doctor Who stars in roles similar to those they played in the series; these include a direct-to-video series starring Colin Baker as "The Stranger", and a separate series of audio dramas starring Sylvester McCoy as "The Dominie".
-In later episodes of The Stranger, it was made clear that not only was the Stranger not the Doctor but that their backgrounds were not even remotely analogous.
-Some of this clarification appears to have been the result of BBC pressure.
-Next to this they also released: